 Pu-erh - A fermented and aged dark tea, pu-erh is unique because it's made of rolled tea balls.
 The oxidation and fermentation give it an earthy aroma and taste.

-Flowering or Blooming Tea - These are so cool.
-This is a bundle, often a ball, of dried tea leaves wrapped around one or more dried flowers.
+Flowering or Blooming Tea - This is a bundle, often a ball, of dried tea leaves wrapped around one or more dried flowers.
 While it steeps in the water, the leaves peel away, revealing the flowers "coming to life".
 These are best enjoyed in glass tea pots to watch the magic happen and can be offered with an array of teas from above.

 For more information on any of these teas or benefits, check out any of our past articles.